top of page

 14. 5x5 Rule

-The 5x5 rule suggests using no more than five bullet points per slide and no more than five words per bullet point.
+The 5x5 slide design rule suggests using no more than five bullet points per slide and no more than five words per bullet point.
 This helps keep your slides concise and easy to read.

 Example: Instead of a long paragraph, break information into short, digestible bullet points.